(Last Updated 10/09/2023)

 Food Date Labeling Act

-In December 2021, Senator Richard Blumenthal (D-CT) and Representatives Chellie Pingree (D-ME) and Dan Newhouse (R-WA) introduced companion bills in the Senate (S. 3324) and the House (H.R.
-6167) to standardize food date labels across the United States.
+In May 2023, Senator Richard Blumenthal (D-CT) and Representatives Chellie Pingree (D-ME) along with six co-sponsors introduced companion bills in the Senate (S. 1484) and the House (H.R.
+3159) to standardize food date labels across the United States.

 With the exception of infant formula, there are no uniform federal standards for date labels.
 In the absence of federal law, states have enacted a dizzying variety of date label laws.
 Some states even ban or restrict past-date food sales and donations, causing additional food waste.
 But these dates are generally not intended to communicate safety information; instead, they signal a manufacturer’s estimate of how long food will taste its best.
 Unfortunately, consumers mistakenly believe that these dates are indicators of safety, and many report throwing away food once the date passes due to fear of safety risks.